In a Nutshell

 Situated on the coast between Looe ad Fowey, you approach Polperro down the A387 where you will find a large, dedicated car park just outside the village.
 Polperro is restricted to traffic, so you need to park here at a charge and walk (or take the shuttle in summer) down the 'The Coombe' to the village proper.
 A word of warning, the ticket machines talk loudly to you as you approach - it can be a bit of a surprise on a quiet December afternoon!

 There is no grass at the car park, but there are grass verges along the walk to the village for pup.
-Make use of them though as in common with a lot of the steep sides harbour villages in the area, there is no grass in the village itself.
+Make use of them though as in common with a lot of the steep sided harbour villages in the area, there is no grass in the village itself.

 Other than permit holders, Polperro's streets are car free during the summer season.
 Good thing too as the village has narrow, winding roads that are filled with milling tourists.
 Walking therefore is easy for pup along the narrow roads rather than pavements.
-There are a few benches either side of the harbour and lots of narrow side streets to explore.
+There are a few benches either side of the harbour and winding side streets to explore.
 You can walk right down to the beach outside the harbour wall where the locals exercise their dogs in the evening

 Keeping the Humans Amused